neondatabase/neon/docs/rfcs/025-generation-numbers.md

 - **Safety in split brain for multiple nodes running with the same node ID** is provided by the pageserver node generation in the object key: the concurrent nodes will not write to the same key.
-- **Safety in split brain situations for multiply-attached tenants** is provided by the tenant attach generation in the object key: the competing pageservers will not try to write to the same keys.
+- **Safety for multiply-attached tenants** is provided by the tenant attach generation in the object key: the competing pageservers will not try to write to the same keys.
+- **Safety for deletions** is provided by pageservers batching up deletions, then calling out to the control plane to validate that their generation is still current before executing these batches.
 - **The control plane is used to issue generation numbers** to avoid the need for a built-in consensus system in the pageserver, although this could in principle be changed without changing the storage format.
 - **The safekeeper may refuse RPCs from zombie pageservers** via the node generation number.
-- **Deletions are deferred via deletion lists** with occasional synchronization to the control plane to ensure safety.

 ### Generation numbers